-Priority Active alarm list Alarm history log TPED Alarm LED TPED Alarm notification icon TPED Alarm pop-up None $\checkmark$ - - - Low $\checkmark$ $\checkmark$ - - - Medium $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ - High $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ riigii V V V V V

-- Priority None: Active alarms will not produce any notification, and will not be stored in the alarm history log of either TPED or TPCM.
-The respective alarm status will still display as active or inactive in the custom alarm configuration list of the TPED, and the Custom Alarms Status register of the TPCM. - Priority Low: Active alarms behave in the same way as Priority None alarms, but in addition will be logged in the alarm history log which is accessible on both TPED and TPCM.
-Both alarm activation and deactivation events will be logged (as applicable), complete with the details of the alarm type and event time. - Priority Medium: Active alarms behave in the same way as Priority Low alarms, but in addition will produce a notification on the TPED in the form of a flashing red alarm LED on the front, and an alarm notification icon on the lower right of the display.
-Pressing the "Fn" key under the alarm icon will open a pop-up display to view the details of active alarms and acknowledge deactivated alarms. - Priority High: Active alarms behave in the same way as Priority Medium alarms, but in addition will automatically produce a pop-up notification on the TPED without requiring the user the press the "Fn" key under the alarm icon.
+Priority Active alarm list Alarm history log TVP TVP TVP Alarm LED Alarm notification icon Alarm pop-up None \checkmark - - Low \checkmark \checkmark - - - Medium \checkmark \checkmark \checkmark \checkmark - High \checkmark \checkmark \checkmark \checkmark \checkmark Priority None: riority None: Active alarms will not produce any notification and will not be stored in the alarm history log of either TVP or TPCM.
+The respective alarm status will still display as active or inactive in the custom alarm configuration list of the TVP, and the Custom Alarms Status register of the TPCM.
+Priority Low: Active alarms behave accessible on both TV details of the alarm type Active alarms behave in the same way as Priority None alarms, but in addition will be logged in the alarm history log which is accessible on both TVP and TPCM.
+Both alarm activation and deactivation events will be logged (as applicable), complete with the details of the alarm type and event time.
+Priority Medium Active alarms behave in the same way as Priority Low alarms, but in addition will produce a notification on the TVP in the form of a flashing red alarm LED on the front, and an alarm notification icon on the lower right of the display.
+Pressing the "Fn" key under the alarm icon will open a pop-up display to view the details of active alarms and acknowledge deactivated alarms.
+Priority High: Active alarms behave in the same way as Priority Medium alarms, but in addition will automatically produce a pop-up notification the TVP without requiring the user the press the "Fn" key under the alarm icon. e a pop-up notification on